JOE KNOWS! Micronutrients Effect on Turf

 Also of great importance is the Secondary Nutrients: Calcium, Magnesium and Sulfur.
 Calcium plays an important role in cell signaling, cell division mechanisms, and disease resistance.
 Magnesium is of paramount importance to plants; every single chlorophyll molecule has a magnesium ion located at its center.
 Without magnesium, photosynthesis could not take place.
 Sulfur is present in many amino acids and proteins.
 Even though it is not needed in large quantities in northern regions, sulfur also acts as a soil conditioner by helping to mitigate sodium uptake in plants (sodium is usually in excess in most environments and is considered an abiotic stressor).

-relative abundance of micronutrients in average plant leaf blade
+A table showing the relative abundance of primary secondary and micronutrients in an average plant leaf / blade

 MICRONUTRIENTS = MACRO-EFFECTS!